 RedDot Brewhouse, 25A Dempsey Road, #01-01, Singapore 247691, Tel: (+65) 6475 0500, www.reddotbrewhouse.com.sg

 Enjoy a “unique hilltop garden dining experience” at this lush little restaurant at the top of Mount Faber.
-Nestled against a rainforest hillside, the restaurant offers stupendous views of the Sentosa Cable Car and the Singapore skyline.
-The menu is a mix of Western classics with kids’ options like chicken nuggets, pasta and fish & chips.
+Nestled against a rainforest hillside, the restaurant offers stupendous views of the Singapore Cable Car and the Singapore skyline.
+The menu is a mix of Western classics with kids’ options like chicken nuggets with corn, mushroom cream pasta, and fish and chips.

 The Middle Eastern-inflected cuisine at this indoor-outdoor restaurant in the Heritage District is totally delish.
 Some greatest hits include burnt miso hummus, pomegranate teriyaki glazed baba ghanoush, the signature fried chicken and the famous “Lambgasm”.
 A great soundtrack and extensive drinks menu make it a fun one for date night or a grownups dinner.

-Located atop the National Gallery, Beppe De Vito’s Aura is the spot to head for dinner and drinks after a visit to the National Gallery.
-Food is sophisticated Italian with killer cocktails to match.
+Located atop the National Gallery, Art (previously Aura) is the spot to head for dinner and drinks after a visit to the National Gallery.
+Food is sophisticated neo-Italian with killer cocktails to match.
 The view is to die for, with sweeping panoramas of Singapore’s stunning skyline from the Flyer across to MBS and the financial centre with the lush green carpet of the Padang at your feet.
-While they have a great set lunch menu that would work well with more mature kiddos, this alfresco restaurant is definite more of a date night spot.
+This alfresco restaurant is definitely more of a date night spot.

 Baker & Cook Dempsey